jaredhoberock/p0443_scheduler_simplification/README.md

 * When executing an `invocable`, normatively encourage `executor`s to report errors and cancellation to the invocable via `execution::set_error` and `execution::set_done`, thus providing optional error reporting channels executors currently lack.
 * Eliminate `scheduler`. `execution::scheduler` works exactly as before, but accepts an `executor`.

+These changes simplify the implementation and use of P0443.
+To view the simplification, compare `demo.cpp` and `execution.hpp` in the `master` and `proposed` branches of this repository.

 ~~~~

 Before: